Merrimack Valley Course: 1909 Carnival of Speed

 On April 7, 1909, Henize announced that for a $10,000 guarantee, Lowell could take Chicago’s place on the 1909 AAA Championship Car schedule.
-On June 29, 1909 Henize and American Automobile Association contest board settled on details for a Labor Day race.
+On June 29, 1909 Henize and AAA Contest Board settled on details for a Labor Day race.
 The City of Lowell put up the $10,000 guarantee and the Lowell Automobile Club was responsible for all other costs, including funding for the construction of the grandstands, treatment of the roadbed, and the erection of fences and wire mesh.

 On August 31, 1909, Joe Matson, who was practicing on the course, struck and killed Arthur Otis, a Varnum Avenue resident who was crossing the street on his way to work at a mill.

 The three-day racing festival featured a three-class road race on Monday, speed trials on Tuesday, and a 315-mile race on Wednesday.
 The 12 lap Merrimack Valley Trophy Race was won by Billy Knipper in a Chalmers.
 Louis Chevrolet won the 15 lap Yorick Club Trophy Race in a Buick.
 Another Buick, this one driven by Bob Burman, won the 20 lap Vesper Club Trophy Race.
 All three races were run on the course at the same time.
 Barney Oldfield won the speed trials in Mercedes-Benz.

 The 318-mile Lowell Trophy race was described by Motor Age as "one of the greatest of its kind ever run in America."
-Herbert Lytle took the lead on lap 8, but was forced to retire three laps later, giving the lead back to George Robertson.
+Herbert Lytle took the lead on lap eight, but was forced to retire three laps later, giving the lead back to George Robertson.
 Ralph DePalma, who was in third place, pushed hard and looked like he could challenge Robertson, however he was forced to retire after 12 laps.
 On Lap 28, Harry Grant took the lead from Robertson, but was forced to retire before the next lap was over.
 Robertson won with a time of 5:52:01.

 A few days after the races ended, the Merrimack Valley Course hosted a marathon, which was won by Hans Holmer of Quebec, and a hot-air balloon demonstration by Charles Jasper Glidden.

 The final day of the carnival saw the circuit host motorcycle races.
 Jake Desrochiers won the race for professional drivers and Fred Huyck won the speed trials.